CGA-BC Services Available to Students

 Visit the Students tab on the CGA-BC website for policies, procedures, schedules and reminders.
 Only the secured areas of this website (containing CGA students’ private information) require you to enter your ID number and password.

-The Heads Up page, available under the Students tab on the CGA-BC website, provides important reminders and valuable information to all students and is updated every Friday.
+The Heads Up page, available under the Students tab on the CGA-BC website, provides important reminders and valuable information to all students and is updated frequently.
 To stay informed of upcoming events and recent news, we encourage you to check this area weekly or subscribe to this area of the website through the RSS feed link.
 If you choose to subscribe, you will be notified by email any time an update is made to Heads Up.

 Online Learning Reference Guide

 The Online Learning Reference Guide contains instructions on how to navigate through Blackboard OLE, the online learning environment for all CGA courses.
 This is where you will find access to online reading materials, assignment and assignment submission links, and peer support forms, to name a few examples.
 The Online Learning Reference Guide also includes direct hyperlinks to referenced website content.

 CGA offers additional resources to help you succeed at CGA courses and examinations, including:

 - UBC In-Person Lectures – In-person lectures are available for some CGA courses and are held at the UBC campus, either at the Point Grey location or at Robson Square.
 These in-person lectures are considered a supplement to the online course and in no way replace it.
 You can attend the lectures on a drop-in basis, at no additional cost.
 Please see the link to the schedule above for availability.